amix/vimrc/README.md

 Remove all clutter and focus only on the essential.
 Similar to iA Writer or Write Room [Read more here](http://amix.dk/blog/post/19744)
 * [vim-commentary](https://github.com/tpope/vim-commentary): Comment stuff out.
 Use `gcc` to comment out a line (takes a count), `gc` to comment out the target of a motion. `gcu` uncomments a set of adjacent commented lines.
 * [syntastic](https://github.com/scrooloose/syntastic): Syntax checking hacks for vim
+* [vim-yankstack](https://github.com/maxbrunsfeld/vim-yankstack): Maintains a history of previous yanks, changes and deletes

 ## Included color schemes